LambdaHack/LambdaHack/README.md

 emulators.
 The curses frontend is not fully supported due to the limitations of the curses library.
 With the vty frontend started in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
+The commands that require pressing CTRL and SHIFT together won't work either, but fortunately they are not crucial to gameplay.
-Laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere regardless.
+For movement, laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere.
 GTK works fine, too, both with numeric keypad and with mouse.

 Testing and debugging